 What is an offshore company?

-An offshore company is a legal entity formed in different jurisdiction from the one where you reside, or a non resident company from a tax code perspective.
 These companies can have different forms, such as Limited Liability Company (LLC), International Business Company (IBC), Limited Liability Partnership (LLP), Limited Partnerships (LP) Corporations, Limited Companies (LTD), etc.

 These entities used for several purposes such as tax elusion, asset protection, diversification of investments, access to foreign investments, and for illegal purposes such as money laundering, tax evasion, terrorism financing, etc.

 Some of these entities are tax exempt but are restricted to not having business activity in the country of formation, or transactions with residents (with some exceptions such as lawyers, tax preparers, registered agents and offices, and alike).
-Other entities are allowed to transact with resident and to have business activities in the country of formation, but doing so would trigger tax liability or even lose the tax exempt status.
+Other entities are allowed to transact with resident and to have business activities in the country of formation, but doing so would trigger tax liability or even lose the tax-exempt status.

 What is a tax haven?